 How do you know if your TMJ is severe?

-If your jaw is painful, or if you have trouble fully opening or closing it, we advise that you seek medical assistance immediately.
+If your jaw is painful or has trouble fully opening or closing it, we advise you to seek medical assistance immediately.
 These are all signs of severe TMJ.
 Possible causes and remedies for your issue might be discussed with your doctor, dentist, or a TMJ specialist.
-Call our office today to schedule an appointment, or discuss potential treatment methods.
+Call our office today to schedule an appointment or discuss potential treatment methods.

 How do you relax your jaw when sleeping?

-Put a warmed piece of cloth on the side of your face to relax your jaw.
+Put a warmed cloth on the side of your face to relax your jaw.
 Stretching and massaging is also a great way to relax your facial and jaw muscles.
+You can also change your jaw position.
+When resting, position your tongue behind your teeth to help relax your jaw.

 Can TMJ take months to heal?

 The majority of TMJ symptoms usually go away in three weeks or less.
-However, depending on how severe the underlying issue is, some TMJ conditions, particularly those brought on by arthritis or bruxism, can endure months or even years.
+However, this depends on the severity of the underlying issue.
+Some TMJ conditions, particularly those brought on by arthritis or bruxism, can endure months or even years.

 What happens if TMJ doesn’t go away?

-Without treatment, TMJ can cause the jaw to lose its bone mass and cartilage permanently.
+Without treatment, TMJ can permanently cause the jaw to lose its bone mass and cartilage.
 As the jawbone decays, the cartilage that supports the joint will also deteriorate.
 This leads to uncomfortable jaw friction and raises the risk of jaw dislocation.

 What is the most effective treatment for TMJ?

 The most widely advocated treatment for TMJ symptoms is a bite guard.
-According to research, there is little chance of long-term ill effects from using a bite guard to relieve TMJ symptoms.
-A bruxism (tooth grinding) mouthguard and a TMJ mouthguard are the two primary varieties of a bite guard; both may be used to treat TMJ.
+According to research, long-term ill effects from using a bite guard to relieve TMJ symptoms are less likely.
+A bruxism (tooth grinding) mouthguard and a TMJ mouthguard are the two primary varieties of a bite guard.
+Both of these mouthguards may treat TMJ disorders.

 Request a Dental Consultation

 Do you suffer from frequent headaches or jaw pain?
-Schedule a dental appointment with Dr. Shepard and Dr. Wilder on our website or call Katy Smile Design at 281.843.9814.
+Receive TMJ treatment in our Katy, TX, dental office today.
+Schedule a dental appointment with Dr. Shepard and Dr. Wilder on our website.
+You can also call Katy Smile Design at 281.396.4366.